Can You File For Bankruptcy During Divorce?

 Joint Filing

 A married couple can file for bankruptcy together.
-Completing the bankruptcy process before filing for divorce may simplify the divorce process.
+Completing the bankruptcy before filing for divorce may simplify the divorce.

 Couples who file jointly, with a few exceptions, are each allowed a complete set of exemptions.
 Working together in this regard may protect a larger portion of your shared assets.
 It also often helps streamline the process of dividing shared assets and debts.